William Williams (surgeon)

 Williams was born in Sydney.
 He studied medicine at University College (M.R.C.S., 1879; L.R.C.P., 1880).
-In 1883, he was staff surgeon of the New South Wales Artillery at the rank of captain.
+In 1883, he was appointed staff surgeon of the New South Wales Artillery at the rank of captain.
 He reorganized the medical service in 1888 including to start the Permanent Medical Staff Corps.
-There he designed light ambulance wagons, which attracted notability in the Sudan and which were more advanced than those in the British Royal Army.
+There he designed light ambulance wagons, which attracted notability in the Sudan and which were more advanced than those in the British Army.

 Williams was promoted surgeon general and made a Companion of the Order of the Bath in January 1901.

-He served in the Australian Army Medical Corps in World War I, for which he was made a Knight Commander of the Order of St Michael and St George in the 1916 Birthday Honours.
+He served in the Australian Army Medical Corps in the First World War, for which he was made a Knight Commander of the Order of St Michael and St George in the 1916 Birthday Honours.